ethereum/ethereum-org-website/src/content/eth2/index.md

 # Ethereum 2.0 (Eth2)

-<Subtitle>Eth2 will give Ethereum the upgrade it needs to scale to serve all of humanity.
+<Subtitle>Eth2 will give Ethereum the scalability upgrades it needs to serve all of humanity.
 It’s a multi-phase process but the phase 0 should be with us before the end of 2020.</Subtitle>

 Eth2 refers to a major upgrade happening to the Ethereum blockchain.
 This will make transactions faster, reduce energy consumption and introduce staking rewards.
 Technically speaking, Ethereum will be moving from proof-of-work to a [proof-of-stake](/en/eth2/proof-of-stake/) blockchain and introducing [shard chains](/en/eth2/shard-chains/).
 This is a huge change to how Ethereum works but it should bring equally huge benefits.